-In the beginning of an intimate relationship, new partners strive to give it all they can.
+At the beginning of an intimate relationship, new partners strive to give it all they can.
 They want to love deeply, give from their hearts, and for their partners to express themselves similarly in return.
 They are very careful to practice those behaviors that keep their lovers close and intimacy strong.

 Sadly, as their relationship matures, new behaviors all-too-often erode the love they’ve created.
-As more time goes by, two people who once felt loved and treasured now feel distant and unsafe to each other — and suddenly, they realize their in a relationship without intimacy.
+As more time goes by, two people who once felt loved and treasured now feel distant and unsafe to each other — and suddenly, they realize they’re in a relationship without intimacy.
 And very often they don’t even realize how they’ve gotten that way.

 Identifying and recognizing these six behaviors is the first step to healing, but it is only the beginning.